Taíno: Spirituality

-Taíno spirituality centered on the worship of zemis (spirits or ancestors).
+Spirituality centered on the worship of zemis (spirits or ancestors).
 Major Taíno zemis included Atabey and her son, Yúcahu.
 Atabey was thought to be the zemi of the moon, fresh waters, and fertility.
 Other names for her included Atabei, Atabeyra, Atabex, and Guimazoa.
-The Taínos of Kiskeya (Hispaniola) called her son, "Yúcahu|Yucahú Bagua Maorocotí", which meant "White Yuca, great and powerful as the sea and the mountains".
-He was considered the spirit of cassava, the zemi of cassava – the Taínos' main crop – and the sea.
+The Taínos of Hispaniola called her son, "Yúcahu|Yucahú Bagua Maorocotí", which meant "White Yuca, great and powerful as the sea and the mountains".
+He was considered the spirit of cassava, the zemi of cassava and the sea.

 Guabancex was the non-nurturing aspect of the zemi Atabey who was believed to have control over natural disasters.
 She is identified as the goddess of hurricanes or as the zemi of storms.
 Guabancex had twin sons: Guataubá, a messenger who created hurricane winds, and Coatrisquie, who created floodwaters.

 Iguanaboína was the goddess of good weather.
 She also had twin sons: Boinayel, the messenger of rain, and Marohu, the spirit of clear skies.

 Minor Taíno zemis are related to the growing of cassava, the process of life, creation, and death.
-Baibrama was a minor zemi worshiped for his assistance in growing cassava and curing people of its poisonous juice.
+Baibrama was a minor zemi worshipped for his assistance in growing cassava and curing people of its poisonous juice.
 Boinayel and his twin brother Márohu were the zemis of rain and fair weather, respectively.

 Maquetaurie Guayaba or Maketaori Guayaba was the zemi of Coaybay or Coabey, the land of the dead.
 Opiyelguabirán', a dog-shaped zemi, watched over the dead.
 Deminán Caracaracol, a male cultural hero from whom the Taíno believed themselves to be descended, was worshipped as a zemí.
 Macocael was a cultural hero worshipped as a zemi, who had failed to guard the mountain from which human beings arose.
 He was punished by being turned into stone, or a bird, a frog, or a reptile, depending on the interpretation of the myth.